kailash-manasarovar/statement/docs/timeline/2024/november.md

 - She is talking to a man.
 - Her strident smoker's voice sounds like an extremely slow-motion machine gun; a hideous sound, monstrous.
 - I hear her and another woman outside my door every day.
-- I look out of the spyhole and see them at the open water main cupboard, fiddling around, every day.
+- I look out of the spyhole and see them at the open watermains cupboard, fiddling around, every day.
 - The smaller woman is [Carmen Lopez Cano](../../crimes/protagonists/domingo-et-al.md#carmen-lopez-cano).
 - Marie Carmen has very loud guests, also every day, and they stand outside my door and shout at each other, it sounds like.
 - Are [the pipes in my kitchen squeaking](october.md#squeaking-pipes) because someone is accessing them through the wall from Marie Carmen's apartment at number 16?
-- It must be really annoying I don't immediately just die, like everyone else.
+- It must be really annoying I don't immediately just die, like everyone else has.
 - Whenever I'm out, they're entering my apartment to add deadly poisons to my food and water.
 - They also know I'm due to leave for Thailand for two months on the 7th.
 - So to ensure my demise, they add deadly poisons to my bathroom products and supplements; things they know I will be taking away with me.